 The South College medical assisting certificate is designed with your success in mind!
 The program’s hybrid delivery makes getting the training you need for the career you want easier than you might think (all but three courses can be completed entirely online!), while the focused and streamlined course of study allows you to become a trusted member of the healthcare team in just nine months.
 This top-notch medical assisting certificate is also part of the college’s 1+1 program, which allows graduates of the certificate program to earn an associate degree in medical assisting by completing an additional three to four quarters of coursework.

-Austin/Dallas/Houston (Northwest, Southwest, Astrodome)/McAllen/San Antonio (Northwest, South), TX
+Austin/Dallas/Fort Worth/Houston (Northwest, Southwest, Houston Med Center)/McAllen/San Antonio (Northwest, South), TX

 Limited Medical Radiologic Technology with MA Skills Certificate (hybrid)

 Offered ONLY at: Austin, Dallas, Fort Worth, Houston NW, Houston SW, McAllen, NW San Antonio

 Program Length: 36 Weeks (Blended), 40 Weeks (Online)

 Estimated program cost: $25,900 (Limited Medical Radiologic Technology with MA Skills Certificate), $16,500 (Medical Assisting Certificate)

 - Career-focused education that includes professional development coaching, career services, and job placement assistance

 - Medical assisting certificate program offered as an online program that includes clinical study at your choice of nine campus locations